Supermartingales as Radon-Nikodym densities and related measure extensions: Multiplicative decomposition of a supermartingale

-To obtain some intuition, note that the stopping time $\rho_0^P$ is finite if and only if either one of two events occurs: Either the $P$--supermartingale $Z$ hits zero continuously, that is, for each $n \in \N$ it crosses the level $1/n$ strictly before it hits zero, or $Z$ jumps to zero, but with an announced jump.
-On the other side, note that $\rho_0^S$ is the time when the $P$--supermartingale $Z$ jumps to zero ``by surprise;'' by which we mean that one has not almost sure knowledge about that jump just before it occurs.
+To obtain some intuition, note that $\rho_0^P$ is finite if and only if either one of two events occurs: either $Z$ hits zero continuously, that is, for each $n \in\N$ it crosses the level $1/n$ strictly before it hits zero, or $Z$ jumps to zero, but with an announced jump.
+On the other side, $\rho_0^S$ is the time when $Z$ jumps to zero ``by surprise;'' by which we mean that one has not almost sure knowledge about that jump just before it occurs.

+We are now ready to state an existence and uniqueness result for a multiplicative decomposition of the $P$-supermartingale $Z$.